ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] 1.
 Purpose and Scope

-What this document is for:
-- Designing sessions to *sustain* viable field conditions over time
-- Diagnosing transformation failures
-- Choosing intervention levers
-- Teaching the schema to others
-- Annotating research sessions for cross-notebook analysis

-What it outputs:
-- A diagnosis and a lever choice, not a score

-What it is NOT:
-- A model of the entire system (that's the four-level architecture)
-- A measurement tool (no units, no calculation, no prediction)
-- A substitute for the recursive process (that's Level 3)
-- Uses viability semantics (viable / marginal / non-viable), not binary pass/fail.

-Relationship to canonical object: This document assumes familiarity with the Field Viability Schema Research Component.
-Definitions, notation, architectural position, and failure mode taxonomy live there.
-This document covers application.

----

-## [MANUSCRIPT SECTION] 1.
-Purpose and Scope

 What this document is for
 - Translate the Neuroscience of Transformation gap into a concrete validation agenda.
 - Specify what must be measured to discriminate between: